LLC Reinstatement: Who Can Reinstate a Dissolved LLC?

 Voluntary dissolutions happen when the company members agree that they want to dissolve their LLC.

-Involuntary dissolution happens when a limited liability company is in bad standing with the state and an outside party forces an end to the limited liability company, such as a court order or administrative proceeding by another government agency like the IRS or Department of Labor (DOL).
+Involuntary dissolution happens when a limited liability company is in bad standing with the state and an outside party forces an end to the company, such as a court order or administrative proceeding by another government agency like the IRS or Department of Labor (DOL).

 Every business entity has to be in good standing with the state.